Personalised Feedback Control, Social Contracts, and Compliance Strategies for Ensembles: Control Architecture

-As discussed in the introduction, the basic idea advocated in this paper is to exploit the opportunities afforded by distributed ledgers (often referred to as DLTs; one example is Blockchain) when designing and enforcing social contracts.
-In particular, we wish to exploit and combine the notions of digital identity and smart contracts coming from DLTs with the rigorous design methods afforded by control theory, in order to design personalised interventions which can orchestrate the behaviour of an entire ensemble of human-like actors.
+{The basic idea presented in this paper is to design algorithms which implement social policies, using distributed ledger technology (often referred to as DLTs; one example is Blockchain).
+We combine the notions of digital identity and smart contracts coming from DLTs with the rigorous design methods afforded by control theory, in order to design personalised interventions for ensembles of agents.